 Health Consequences of Binge Eating Disorder

-Binge eating disorder often results in many of the same health risks associated with clinical obesity.
+Binge eating disorder often results in many of the same health risks associated with weight cycling.
 Some of the potential health consequences of binge eating disorder include: